onqtam/headjack/docs/why/6_CRYPTOHISTORY.md

 > "We're in the stage where ML model-generated text is going to accelerate the rate of data accumulating on the internet and lower the average quality.
 This data deluge will degrade trust and user experience across a variety of platforms, increasing pressure on moderation and curation.
 Combine these trends with accelerating progress in AI and it will be near impossible for one individual to track the changes happening in their own information ecosystem." - [GPT4: The quiet parts and the state of ML](https://robotic.substack.com/p/gpt4-review?utm_source=twitter&utm_campaign=auto_share&r=68gy5#:~:text=We%27re%20in%20the,own%20information%20ecosystem.)

+> "I don’t know how to operate in a world where I can’t trust my senses to separate fiction from reality.
+Video & photographic proof is meaningless now." - [Tyler Reynolds](https://twitter.com/tbr90/status/1758300556131529195)

 source?
 I made it up
 https://pbs.twimg.com/media/Fzphul-acAED4dj.jpg